atwang16/atwang16.github.io/content/authors/admin/_index.md

     url: https://www.sfu.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision, natural language, and health tech.
+bio: ''

 # Interests to show in About widget
 interests:
   - Computer Vision
   - Natural Language Processing
+  - Scene Understanding and Generation
   - Health
+  - Christianity

 # Education to show in About widget
 education:
   courses:
-    - course: PhD Candidate in Artificial Intelligence
+    - course: PhD Candidate in Computer Science
       institution: Simon Fraser University
       year: 2023-present
-    - course: MEng in Computer Science
+    - course: MEng in Electrical Engineering and Computer Science
       institution: Massachusetts Institute of Technology
       year: 2020
-    - course: BS in Computer Science
+    - course: BS in Computer Science and Engineering
       institution: Massachusetts Institute of Technology
       year: 2020